alvarogarcia7/haskell-simple-sessions/parser/README.md

 ### Version `school_of_haskell_project` (WIP)

-This version follows the School of Haskell project, by Bartosz Milewski.
+This version follows the [School of Haskell project][sohp], by Bartosz Milewski.

 You can find the code in the production code, also see the tests.